Billing Account

 VoIPBIN uses a hybrid billing model with two cost mechanisms: token balance and credit balance.

-Each plan tier includes a monthly allocation of tokens that cover certain service types (virtual number calls and SMS).
+Each plan tier includes a monthly allocation of tokens that cover certain service types (virtual number calls, TTS, and recording).
 When tokens are exhausted, usage overflows to the credit balance.
-PSTN calls and number purchases are always charged to the credit balance.
+PSTN calls, SMS, email, and number purchases are always charged to the credit balance.

 All monetary values are stored as int64 micros (1 USD = 1,000,000 micros) to prevent floating-point rounding errors.